 Key elements underpinning the SEAC conclusion(s):

 The proposed restriction will significantly reduce emissions of intentionally added (primary) microplastics covering all major emission sources known.
-While the impact of this emission reduction is unknown, SEAC notes that RAC has confirmed that – comparable to PBT(-like) substances - emissions from all sources of microplastics should be minimised to reduce the overall risks to the environment due to their extreme persistence and potential to accumulate in the environment.
+While the impact of this emission reduction is unknown, SEAC notes that RAC has confirmed that – analogous to PBT(-like) substances - emissions from all sources of microplastics should be minimised to reduce the overall risks to the environment due to their extreme persistence and potential to accumulate in the environment.
 In addition, there is evidence suggesting that adverse effects of microplastics may already occur in pollution hot spots (e.g. in the marine environment).
 Concerning the geographical scale of potential impacts, SEAC notes that potential effects may occur on local, regional as well as on global scale.
 To assess the impacts of emission reduction in more detail further information would be needed on the pollution stock, stock dynamics and the effects of microplastics in the environment.

 It is important to consider the option value of an unpolluted environment when assessing the benefits of the proposed restriction.
 Microplastic pollution is irreversible and hence likely to lower the value of the EU’s natural capital and the ecosystem services it provides to society.
-Apart from the possibility of widespread adverse effects on organisms, populations or ecosystems that may occur in the future, SEAC points out that the accumulation of microplastics in the environment may also affect its aesthetic values.
+Apart from the possibility of widespread adverse effects on organisms, populations or ecosystems that may occur in the future, SEAC points out that the accumulation of microplastics in the environment may also affect its aesthetic value.
 The irreversibility of the potential impacts of microplastic pollution means that early action to reduce emissions can be worthwhile from a social welfare perspective, even though the direct benefits of the emission reduction are not known.
+This conclusion is supported by research submitted during the consultation of the SEAC draft opinion (#648) on the willingness-to-pay to invest in wastewater treatment plants in order to reduce microplastics emissions, even though the impact of the emission reduction was unknown.
+The results show that respondents were willing to pay significantly more for emission reduction measures than for research funding to better understand the impacts of microplastics on the environment highlighting a general preference for avoiding microplastic emissions.

-When considering the overall benefits of the proposed restriction, SEAC finds that emissions of intentionally added (primary) microplastics contribute to a smaller extent to the pollution stock compared to secondary microplastics.
+When considering the overall benefits of the proposed restriction, SEAC notes that emissions of intentionally added (primary) microplastics contribute to a smaller extent to the pollution stock compared to secondary microplastics.
 However, sources of secondary microplastics are much more difficult to control.
 Therefore, SEAC considers that the proposed restriction will tackle microplastics emissions, which are easier to manage compared to other sources or to remediation measures (low hanging fruit).
 This conclusion is supported by comments received from the water sector in the consultation indicating that microplastics already now are a problem in water treatment, which is very difficult and costly to manage (#2435 and #2725).
 The proposed restriction targets emissions from uses that—because of their size—cannot be addressed via measures under discussion for reducing sources of secondary microplastics, such as recycling, collection and proper disposal of plastic waste.